rucio/rucio/doc/rucio-server.md

 the provided containers and instructions for use are all built on CentOS, which may be incompatible with more up to date host operating systems.
-In the following we describe how to deploy a Rucio server on an Ubuntu 20.04 LTS server system.
+In the following we describe how to deploy a Rucio server on an Ubuntu 20.04 LTS or 21.10 server system.

 # Prerequisites

-In order to install Rucio from source you must have a system with Python and the usual setup and compilation tools.
+In order to install Rucio from source you must have a system with Python, and the usual setup and compilation tools (build-essential, etc).
 We assume this to be available.
 Installing in a Python virtual environment may be preferrable for compatibility of dependencies.
 In the test setup described here, we instead started a fresh LXD container and installed